Selfridge’s London—Part One | Selfridge’s London—Part Two

 Chicago Tribune, May 28, 1898

-A marble building to cost $1,000,000 will be erected by Schlesinger & BMayer on the site of their present establishment at State and Madison streets.
+A marble building to cost $1,000,000 will be erected by Schlesinger & Mayer on the site of their present establishment at State and Madison streets.
 Construction will be begin within a year, and it is expected that the building when completed will be unique among structures of its kind.

-Louis H. Sullivan, the architect who, In conjunction With Dankmar Adler, designed the Auditorium, is at work on the plans, and it is to be the intention to construct the exterior wholly of Georgia marble and bronze, the material being the same as that used in the construction of the Corcoran Art Gallery in Washington.
+Louis H. Sullivan, the architect who, in conjunction With Dankmar Adler, designed the Auditorium, is at work on the plans, and it is to be the intention to construct the exterior wholly of Georgia marble and bronze, the material being the same as that used in the construction of the Corcoran Art Gallery in Washington.

 For some time past Schlesinger & Bayer have been quietly securing leases of property in Madison street, between State and Wabash, and it is now given out that.
 Stanton & Co., grocers, 54 and 56 Madison street, and Haskell Bros., trunk manufacturers, 52 Madison street, have disposed of their leases to the firm.
 How much more Madison street frontage has been obtained is not known, as the parties to the negotiations decline to divulge information, but It is believed that much of the block is controlled by Schlesinger & Mayer.
 The Stanton and Haskell leases are not to expire for a year, but at the end of that time the present buildings they occupy will be torn down to make room for the new Improvement.